Electrical and Gas Safety

-Our aim is to improve conditions in the private sector and to prevent homelessness, it is therefore essential that we support and encourage responsible renting and should you have any issues you wish to discuss then please contact Housing Services at Swale Council.
+Our aim is to improve conditions in the private sector and to prevent homelessness, it is therefore essential that we support and encourage responsible renting and should you have any issues you wish to discuss then please contact our Housing Services team.

 The electrical Safety Council publish a leaflet 'Landlords Guide to Electrical Safety'.

-More information on Gas Safety can be found on on the DirectGov website - Gov.uk: Gas Safety.
+More information on gas safety can be found on the DirectGov website.

 Things you should know: Electrical Safety

-In Houses in Multiple Occupation there is an increased loading on the electrical installation, outlets can easily become damaged.
-Electrical appliances and wiring are the second most common source of ignition in dwellings.
+In private rented and Houses in Multiple Occupation there may be an increased loading on the electrical installation, outlets can easily become damaged.
+Electrical appliances and wiring are the second most common source of fire in the home.

 - A full electrical installation test is needed for the whole property every 5 years.
 The installation needs to be safe and in good working order; however, it is not necessary for it to fully comply with BS 7671:2001 (Requirements for electrical installations.
 IEE Wiring Regulations.
 Sixteenth edition), the inspection should be carried out by a competent electrician.